Sablednah/MobHealth/README.md

 Now supports Spout! (_Optional_)

-Also now supporting Heroes (inc. skill usage), Mobs, Monster Apocalypse, MobArena and LikeABoss (_All Optional_)
+Also now supporting SimpleNotice, Heroes (inc. skill usage), Mobs, Monster Apocalypse, MobArena and LikeABoss (_All Optional_)

 Mob Health now has plenty of options to control how messages are shown,when they are shown (and more importantly when they are *not* shown), and what is displayed - with your own custom messages.